amirsciammas/interview-mlops-engineer/README.md

 * Shape of the input data
 * What do we need to log?

 For the first question we should not load the model for each prediction as it will result in slow predictions so we should load when the applciation starts and keep it cached.
-For this FastAPI has [Events](https://fastapi.tiangolo.com/advanced/events/) that can be configured to be performed before the application fully loads so this will be handy in dealing  with the model caching and improve the performance as the model is already in memory for each prediction.
+With FastAPI whe can perform the loading of the model before the application fully loads so this will be handy in dealing  with the model caching and improve the performance as the model is already in memory for each prediction.

 FastAPI is based on [Pydantic](https://pydantic-docs.helpmanual.io/) this allows for good performance in serialization and deserialization, also it performs the data validation for us so if a prediction does not have the desired schema a 422 HTTP Error will be thrown.